 Tejon Ranch Co.
 Names New Chief Financial Officer

-/EIN News/ -- TEJON RANCH, Calif., May 05, 2023 (GLOBE NEWSWIRE) -- Tejon Ranch Co.
-(NYSE: TRC) announced today the appointment of Brett A. Brown as Executive Vice President and Chief Financial Officer.
-Brown was most recently Executive Vice President, Chief Financial Officer, and Treasurer at Alexander & Baldwin, Inc. (NYSE: ALEX), in Honolulu, HI.
+TEJON RANCH, Calif., May 05, 2023 (GLOBE NEWSWIRE) -- Tejon Ranch Co.
+TRC announced today the appointment of Brett A. Brown as Executive Vice President and Chief Financial Officer.
+Brown was most recently Executive Vice President, Chief Financial Officer, and Treasurer at Alexander & Baldwin, Inc. ALEX, in Honolulu, HI.
 Brown will assume the position from current CFO Allen Lyda, who will continue his other responsibilities as Executive Vice President and Chief Operating Officer.
 Brown will report directly to Lyda in his new role.

 "We are extremely pleased to have a person of the caliber and experience of Brett Brown join our executive management team," said Gregory S. Bielli, President and CEO of Tejon Ranch Co.
 "This is an extremely important position and we're confident, with Brett's professional experience in this type of role, that he is the right person to manage the company's capital funding activities, financial operations and reporting."